CBSR-Biobank/bbweb/documentation/Development.md

 * a valid email.conf file
 * and the `bbweb_start.sh` script.

-Run the command `sbt build -t bbweb .` as **root** in this folder to create the docker image.
+This docker image contains instructions to also install Oracle Java 7.

 Run the command `docker build -t bbweb .` to build the docker image in the directory containing the Dockerfile.

 To keep data between appliction versions, the image uses a data volume to store the mongo database.
-The directory the database files are kept in is `/opt/bbweb_docker/mongodb_data`.
+On `aicml-med.cs.ualberta.ca`, the database files are kept in directory `/opt/bbweb_docker/mongodb_data`.
 To make backups of this database a mongo server must be started with the configuration pointing at the `mongod.conf` file.
 Use the command:

 ```bash
 /usr/bin/mongod --config /opt/bbweb_docker/mongod.conf &